 Contract types in Japan

-To start, I would like to introduce you the different types of contracts and work that exist in Japan since I think it’s the first thing to know.
-So you can know what type of job best suits your profile (for example, if you are a student it would be a part-time job) and when they give you a job offer you can know what pros and cons it has depending on the type of contract, since each one has different conditions.
+To start, I would like to introduce to you the different types of contracts and work that exist in Japan since I think it’s the first thing to know.
+So you can know what type of job best suits your profile (for example, if you are a student it would be a part-time job) and when they give you a job offer you can know what pros and cons it has depended on the type of contract since each one has different conditions.

 The different contract types in Japan are the following:

-In addition to paying you hours worked, companies also often pay for transportation fees from your home to work (up to a limit).
-If they don’t pay your transportation, it’s probably a bad company.
-And if you are in a place like a restaurant or cafe, they also usually offer ‘makanai’, or food for workers (in some places you have to pay a small amount, like 100 yen, for the lunch, but is still cheaper than have lunch outside).
+In addition to paying for your hours worked, companies also often pay for transportation fees from your home to work (up to a limit).
+If they don’t pay for your transportation, it’s probably a bad company.
+And if you are in a place like a restaurant or a cafe, they also usually offer ‘makanai’, or food for workers (in some places you have to pay a small amount, like 100 yen, for the lunch, but is still cheaper than have lunch outside).

 Temporary staff or Haken-shain (派遣 ・はけんしゃいん) in Japanese (abbreviated as haken) are employees that aren’t directly hired by the company they work for but by a dispatching agency.
 There are two types of haken.

-Regarding salary, temporary staff have a system quite similar to part time employees but slightly better.
+Regarding salary, temporary staff has a system quite similar to part-time employees but slightly better.
 They’re paid for hourly wage and transportation costs.
-But the other conditions, such as paid vacations or medical and employment insurance, vary depending on the dispatching agency and if they have a permanent work or they work in a different place every day.
+But the other conditions, such as paid vacations or medical and employment insurance, vary depending on the dispatching agency and if they have permanent work or they work in a different place every day.
 Usually, they don’t have bonuses.
 But some Japanese prefer work as a haken because since you are for hourly wage usually you don’t have to work overtime hours (Japan is famous for having a lot of work overtime hours).
-Also the responsibility is much lighter.
+Also, the responsibility is much lighter.

-However, lately the Japanese Courts decided that long-term contract employees had the same rights as permanent employees, including insurance packages (health insurance, social insurance, paid holidays, paid leave, etc) and the right not to be fired without reason.
+However, lately, the Japanese Courts decided that long-term contract employees had the same rights as permanent employees, including insurance packages (health insurance, social insurance, paid holidays, paid leave, etc) and the right not to be fired without reason.
 In Japan employees are highly protected by law, and it’s very difficult for companies to fire permanent employees.
-With contract employees companies didn’t have to worry about that because they just didn’t renew the contract.
-But now, if a employee has been renewed for several years, the company must to have a really good reason for not renew the contract.
+With contract employees, companies didn’t have to worry about that because they just didn’t renew the contract.
+But now, if an employee has been renewed for several years, the company must have a really good reason for not renewing the contract.
 This works in both directions.
 The employee has no right to break the contract before the agreed time (three months, one year, etc.) except for special circumstances.

-Usually contract employee are paid less than the permanente employees but not always.
+Usually, contract employees are paid less than the permanent employees but not always.
 Salary is a fixed monthly amount, although sometimes it may be based on daily wage or even hourly wages.
 As with most jobs in Japan (unless it’s a really bad black company), transportation expenses are included in addition to the salary.
 Then depending on the company, bonuses are paid or not (in some companies the bonus may be less than the bonus for the permanent employee).
 Other benefits are also depending on the company.